Lubang Jeriji Saléh: Investigation

 The paintings, which are highly varied, are located in ten specific zones.
 In addition to the ceiling with bovids, a notable element is a "Bouquet of hands".

-The "Bouquet of Hands", a remarkable manifestation of Borneo rock art, features six hands in an eternal graphic round.
-Note the older orange-red hands covered by the motif.
+The "Bouquet of Hands," a remarkable example of Bornean rock art, features six hands arranged in an eternal graphic circle.
+Notice the older orange-red hands beneath the motif.

 Luc-Henri Fage's 2003 inventory lists 328 negative hands and 43 representations, primarily anthropomorphs, mammals, and zoomorphs, along with a few signs (stick, barbed wire signs, etc.).
 Dating published in 2003 on a calcite formation covering two handprints indicated an age of 9900 years (U/Th combined with C14), providing the first evidence of this Borneo rock expression dating back to the Pleistocene.

 The 2018 team of researchers and scientists, led by Maxime Aubert from Griffith University, Australia, and Pindi Setiawan from the Bandung Institute of Technology, Indonesia, investigated the site, identified the rock paintings as the world's oldest known figurative art, and published the results in the Nature journal by the end of the year.
 According to a 2019 publication, the team has since discovered and dated an elaborate therianthrope rock art panel in the Leang Bulu’ Sipong 4 cave in Sulawesi to around 44,000 years old.
 To date the paint pigments, the team applied Uranium series dating techniques to the calcium carbonate (limestone) particles encrusting the depictions.